XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/sim_data_func.rst

      - numeric, the sequence length of each sample.
    * - **ytype**
      - character, "Survival", "Binary" or "Continuous" type of the output y.
 If not specified, the default is continuous.
+   * - **input_type**
+     - character, "SNP" or "func" type of the input gene variables.
+If not specified, the default is "SNP".
    * - **seed**
      - numeric, random seeds each time when data is generated.